jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 React Native can be used to create apps for IOS and Android.
 For the purpose of this tutorial, I am going to focus on the Android Platform.
 That being said, the next step is to install Android Studio in order to use its Android emulator.

-The latest version of Android Studio can be downloaded here: https://developer.android.com/studio/.
+The latest version of Android Studio can be downloaded on [https://developer.android.com/studio/](https://developer.android.com/studio/).
 After installing Android Studio, we can open the AVD Manager on Tools / AVD Manager to install a virtual device.

 <img style="width: 100%" src="https://jeanpierobom.github.io/assets/images/project-a-tutorial-image-3.PNG" alt="AVD Manager">

 After that, we can run the Android emulator.
-More detailed information about this can be found in the original tutorial.
+More detailed information about this process can be found in the [original tutorial](https://medium.com/react-native-training/react-native-youtube-replica-f378200d91f0).

 #### Install NodeJS